Databasesprojec/Transformer_SeqClassification/README.md

 # Transformer_SeqClassification

-This repo provides the code and the dataset used for the project "On the Pitfalls of Insufficient Disclosure of Commercial Databases’ Coding Policies – A Case Replication of Noncompliance with Mandatory IFRS Adoption".
+This repo provides the code and the dataset used for the project "Following the blind?
+Database Policies and the Case of IFRS Noncompliance".

+Github for project

-## Description (H)
+## Description

-An in-depth paragraph about the project and overview of use.
+We present a case illustrating the pitfalls of insufficient disclosure of commercial databases’ coding policies.
+In response to the data gap that we identify, we showcase the application of Bidirectional Encoder Representations from Transformers (BERT) models for extracting the consolidation status and offer guidance for coding IFRS-mandated firms.
+This github provides access to a customizable Python code that we used to fine-tuning the pre-trained Bidirectional Encoder Representations from Transformers (BERT) models for classifying the consolidation status of financial statements, and which can be used for similar classification tasks.
+Additionally, On HuggingFace, we provide researchers with our BERT training datasets, the BERT base model’s predicted consolidation classification, and an identifier file with links to Worldscope.
+The training datasets are described below.

 ## Getting Started